Articles on: Image Editing

 Where to find Brush in Claid Studio

-Once in your Claid Studio, select Brush from the left sidebar options:
+Once in your Claid Studio, select Edit image with brush from the left sidebar options:

 Key Controls and Guide